Scalable Data Architecture from Streaming to Visualization

 (10 rows)

-Streamlit Dashboard: Visualizing insights
+Streamlit Dashboard: Visualizing Insights

 Implement a Streamlit application running on UCloud to dynamically visualize the processed and stored data, enhancing data interpretability.